Glutinous rice: Northeastern India

 Sticky rice called bora saul is the core component of indigenous Assamese sweets, snacks, and breakfast.
 This rice is widely used in the traditional sweets of Assam, which are very different from the traditional sweets of India whose basic component is milk.

 Such traditional sweets in Assam are Pitha (Narikolor pitha, Til pitha, Ghila pitha, Tel pitha, Keteli pitha, Sunga pitha, Sunga saul etc.).
 Also, its powder form is used as breakfast or other light meals directly with milk.
 They are called Pitha guri (if the powder was done without frying the rice, by just crushing it after soaking) or Handoh guri (if rice is dry fried first, and then crushed).

 The soaked rice is also cooked with no added water inside a special kind of bamboo (called sunga saul bnaah).
 This meal is called sunga saul.

 During religious ceremonies, indigenous Assamese communities make Mithoi (Kesa mithoi and Poka mithoi) using Gnud with it.
 Sometimes Bhog, Payokh are also made from it using milk and sugar with it.

 Different indigenous Assamese communities make rice beer from sticky rice, preferring it over other varieties of rice for the sweeter and more alcoholic result.
-This rice beer is also offered to their gods and ancestors (demi-gods).
+This rice beer is also offered to their gods and ancestors.
 Rice cooked with it is also taken directly as lunch or dinner on rare occasions.

 Similarly, other indigenous communities from NE India use sticky rice in various forms similar to the native Assamese style in their cuisine.